hyl3rid/blog/data/blog/spinachquiche.md

 ### Instructions

 **For the Short Crust Pastry:**
-⦁ Mix All-Purpose flour with salt and butter.
+⦁ Mix all-purpose flour with salt and butter.
 With your hands combine the butter and flour until you get a crumbly mixture.
 ⦁ Transfer the crumble into a large bowl, pour cold water, and start working on the mixture using your hands until it shapes into a dough.
-Refrigerate the dought for 20 minutes.
+Wrap the dought in plastic wrap and refrigerate the dought for 20 minutes.
 ⦁ Now place the dought on a floured working surface and roll it using a rolling pin until you get a 1/8 inch thick round sheet.
-⦁ Go ahead and put the rolled dought into a pie dish that has been chilled and then greased lightly with oil to avoid it from sticking, press the dought so it fits tightly and trim the excess pastry.
+⦁ Chill a pie dish and then greased it lightly with oil to avoid the pastry from sticking.
+Go ahead and pick up the rolled dought with the back of your hands and place it into a the pie dish.
+Press the dought gently so it fits tightly and trim the excess pastry.
+⦁ Pierce the bottom of the pastry with a fork.
+⦁ Place the tin in a preheated oven at 350 degree fahrenheit for about 20 minutes or until it is golden in colour.
+⦁ Once done, take it out of the oven and let it cool down.

 **For the Filling:**
-⦁ Using a fork, poke small holes at the bottom and sides of the pie crust.
-⦁ Place the pan in a preheated oven at 400 degrees F for about 12 minutes or until you get a golden color and it is fully cooked.
-⦁ Once done, take the baking pan out of the oven and set it aside for later use.
-⦁ While the crust is baking, melt butter in a saucepan.
-Add sliced onions and saute it for about 3 minutes until it turns translucent.
-Add minced garlic and cook for a minute until fragrant.
+⦁ Melt butter in a saucepan.
+Add sliced onions and minced garlic, saute it for about 3 minutes until it turns translucent.
 Add fresh baby spinach and cook for 2 to 3 minutes until it withers.
 Once done, take the pan off the heat and set it aside to reach room temperature.
 ⦁ Whisk eggs in a medium bowl.
 Add heavy cream, black pepper, and salt.
 Mix well.
 ⦁ Once the pie crust is cool, place the onion and spinach mixture at the bottom of the pie.
 ⦁ Next, sprinkle shredded cheddar cheese evenly.
 ⦁ Pour the egg and heavy cream mixture on top of the cheese.
-⦁ Place the baking pan into a preheated oven at 350 degrees F for about 50 minutes or until the top gets a golden color.
+⦁ Place the baking pan into a preheated oven at 375 degrees F for about 30 minutes or until the top gets a golden color.
 ⦁ Serve hot.